Club León: Return to Primera División

-Following a lackluster beginning to the 2016 Apertura where León summed up 4 points within 7 league matches, Tena was let go and Argentina Javier Torrente was brought in.
-Regardless of the uninspiring start, the club managed to reach the championship stage, losing to eventual winners Tigres UANL in the semi-finals by an aggregate score of 3–1.
+Following a lackluster beginning to the Apertura 2016 where León summed up 4 points within 7 league matches, Tena was let go and Argentine Javier Torrente was brought in.
+Regardless of the uninspiring start, the club managed to reach the Apertura 2016 championship stage, losing to eventual winners Tigres UANL in the semi-finals by an aggregate score of 3–1.

 In August 2017, Torrente was let go after a year as manager and was replaced by Gustavo Díaz.

-On 18 September 2018, Ignacio Ambríz was named manager of León, replacing Díaz.
-During the 2019 Clausura, he helped León attain the records of most consecutive wins with eleven and the most points attained during the 17-match tournament format (41 points).
-They faced Tigres UANL in the Clausura championship final but lost following an aggregate score of 1–0.
+On September 18, 2018, Ignacio Ambríz was named manager of León, replacing Díaz.
+During the Clausura 2019 tournament, he helped León attain the records of most consecutive wins with eleven points, and the most points ever attained during the 17-match tournament format (41 points).
+They faced Tigres UANL in the Clausura 2019 championship final, but lost following an aggregate score of 1–0.
 Regardless, Ambríz's feats with the club contributed to him being named best manager at the conclusion of the season.

-After a first place finish with 40 points in the Guardianes 2020 general table, on 13 December, León won the league title defeating Club Universidad Nacional with an aggregate score of 3–1, becoming Mexico's joint fourth most successful team with eight titles in total alongside Cruz Azul.
+After a first place finish with 40 points in the Guardianes 2020 general table, on December 13, León won the league title defeating Club Universidad Nacional with an aggregate score of 3–1, becoming Mexico's joint fourth most successful team with eight titles in total alongside Cruz Azul.

+On March 21, 2025, Club León was disqualified from the upcoming 2025 FIFA Club World Cup after FIFA ruled that the club had failed to meet tournament regulations on multi-club ownership regarding its connections to Grupo Pachuca, which also owns Pachuca.